gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}
 Let the default values for this time :)

-* Next install the React libs, plus moment to deal with date format later :
+* Next install the React libraries, plus another one, "moment", to deal with date format later :
 {% highlight shell %}
 npm install --save react@15.3.1 react-dom@15.3.1 moment
 {% endhighlight %}